boazbk/tcs/lec_00_1_math_background.md

 3. What is the _role_ of this sentence or equation?
 Is it one step towards proving the original statement, or is it a step towards proving some intermediate claim that you have stated before?

 4. Finally, would the answers to questions 1-3 be clear to the reader?
-If not, then you should reorder, rephrase or add explanations.
+If not, then you should reorder, rephrase, or add explanations.

 Some helpful resources on mathematical writing include [this handout by Lee](https://sites.math.washington.edu/~lee/Writing/writing-proofs.pdf), [this handout by Hutching](https://math.berkeley.edu/~hutching/teach/proofs.pdf), as well as several of the excellent handouts in [Stanford's CS 103 class](http://web.stanford.edu/class/cs103/).